DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries

-\etitle{Query-Level buffer} To further exploit the locality improvements introduced by our reorder mechanism, \oursys introduces a buffer co-designed with the ANNS process to replace the static caching mechanism in the existing systems\cite{FreshDiskANN,fast26odinann}.
-Instead of caching both vectors and topology, we cache only graph topology information, which allows more nodes to fit into the same memory size.
-Building on this, we develop two key components: First, since nodes along a query path are highly correlated while different queries usually traverse disjoint regions, we manage the buffer at the query level.
-When a query context terminates, all its associated cached pages are evicted, preventing unnecessary memory waste.
-Second, because all queries start from a fixed entry node, we reserve a small static partition of the buffer for nodes near the entry point, improving efficiency at the start of the traverse.

-\etitle{Vector Layout Optimization} After our refinement in the second stage, the final stage of the three-stage query process yields a candidate queue where nodes typically share a high similarity in vector space.
-To capitalize on this property, we apply our incremental reordering method not only to the graph topology but also to the layout of the vectors.
-By clustering these similar vectors together, this strategy reduces the I/O numbers during the final reranking step to load these vectors.
-This optimization is particularly effective for low-dimensional datasets, since more nodes can be stored in one page.
+\etitle{Query-Level buffer.} To leverage our locality optimizations, we introduce a topology-only buffer that replaces the general static caching used in prior systems (\eg entry-point neighborhoods in DiskANN\cite{DiskANN} and sampled navigation nodes in Starling\cite{Starling}).
+By excluding vectors, we maximize the number of resident graph nodes.
+For better efficiency, the buffer employs a hybrid management strategy: a dynamic partition ties page lifecycle to the query context (evicting pages upon query termination to minimize cache pollution), and a small static partition pins frequently accessed nodes near the entry node to accelerate traversal initiation.